“How does it feel?”

 He jumped into a battle stance, his face getting red with anger.
 “Are you calling me a coward!”

 “Sit down.
-I’m only calling you a human.”
+I’m just calling you human.”

 He felt his legs shaking and looked away, embarrassed.
 “I’m sorry.”
 He muttered before sitting down again in silence.